Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Numerical Analysis of the Error and Resource Estimates

 \subsubsection{Black Scholes Model and Error Analysis}

 Let us begin with describing the problem of option pricing and the application of the variational algorithm to it.
-This application has been studied before in several ways ~\cite{fontanela2021quantum, radha2021quantum, alghassi2022variational, 10112619}.\\ A European call option is used in practice in the following way: Initially, at time $t=0$, an option is acquired, specifying a particular underlying asset, an expiration time $t_{final}$, and a strike price $K$.
+This application has been studied before in several ways ~\cite{fontanela2021quantum, radha2021quantum, alghassi2022variational, 10112619}.

+A European call option is used in practice in the following way: Initially, at time $t=0$, an option is acquired, specifying a particular underlying asset, an expiration time $t_{final}$, and a strike price $K$.
 When time reaches $t=t_{final}$, the option buyer faces a decision: whether to exercise the option by buying the asset at the strike price $K$ or to refrain from exercising it.
 The buyer's rational choice at time $t_{final}$ is determined by the price $S(t_{final})$ of the underlying asset at that moment.
 If $S(t_{final}) > K$, indicating that the final asset price exceeds the strike price, the buyer can use the option to purchase the asset for the price $K$ and immediately sell it at the higher market price of $S(t_{final})$ in an ideal market.
 This transaction results in a profit of $S(t_{final}) - K$ for the buyer.
-Conversely, if $S(t_{final}) \leq K$, the buyer would not choose to exercise the option by purchasing the asset since they would not be able to generate a profit from selling it in the market.\\ One can conclude that the payoff of the buyer is equal to
+Conversely, if $S(t_{final}) \leq K$, the buyer would not choose to exercise the option by purchasing the asset since they would not be able to generate a profit from selling it in the market.